Closer Look at Cancer Stem Cells Should Help Hasten Mesothelioma Drugs

 The findings came from the Institute of Bioengineering and Nanatechnology and should help scientists better understand why mesothelioma often does not respond to chemotherapy drugs and radiation that work with other cancers.

-Mesothelioma, an aggressive cancer caused by an exposure to asbestos, has no cure and a diagnosis normally comes with life expectancy of 6-18 months.
+Mesothelioma, an aggressive cancer caused by an exposure to asbestos, has no cure and a diagnosis normally comes with life expectancy of 6 to 18 months.

 The research was centered on cancer stem cells, which comprise only 1 percent of a normal cancer tumor.
 They traditionally are more resistant to chemotherapy and often repopulate a tumor even after much of it has been destroyed.
 The stem cells are what leads to cancer recurrence.